 MFIN comprises 31 non-banking finance companies (NBFC) MFIs including the top 10 MFIs.
 Read more on Financial Express.

 It looks as if microfinance in India is facing its first major crisis.
 Even though the crisis has been linked to recent farm suicides in Andhra Pradesh, it may not be far-fetched to connect it to the hugely successful IPO of SKS Microfinance, the nation’s biggest micro-lender, and the prospect of lucrative profits.

-Far from the promise of Grameen Bank-style microfinance, which earned its founder, Bangladeshi banker Mohammed Yunus, a Nobel Peace Prize, India’s microfinance lenders have come in for increasing scrutiny in the wake of reports that high interest rates and coercive loan collection by some institutions have led to as many as 30 suicides in the impoverished far eastern province of Andhra Pradesh.
-A group of India’s largest microfinanciers are suing to block strict new regulations by the state to rein in coercive practices.
-Read more on Asia Sentinel
+Far from the promise of Grameen Bank-style microfinance, which earned its founder, Bangladeshi banker Mohammed Yunus, a Nobel Peace Prize, India’s microfinance lenders have come in for increased scrutiny in the wake of reports that high-interest rates and coercive loan collection by some institutions have led to as many as 30 suicides in the impoverished far eastern province of Andhra Pradesh.
+A group of India’s largest microfinanciers is suing to block strict new regulations by the state to rein in coercive practices.
+Read more on Asia Sentinel.